 They were talking with God in the flesh and thought he was demon-possessed, yet all along they claimed to know God.
 They couldn't recognize God's love demonstrated in front of them!

 1. It is not always wrong to oppose, in anger, false teachers in public.
-Jesus’ example proves this to be so.
+Jesus' love and example proves this to be so.

 2. The love that God's word exalts is one that is synonymous with truth and the opposite of falsehood.

 3. Jesus' love operated in perfect wisdom, etc., yet these false teachers were not open to receive the vital truth they needed more than anything.
-It was God’s will for them to be saved, but they blocked God’s will in this area.
+It was God's will for them to be saved, but they themselves negated God's will in this area.
 Not everyone Jesus witnessed to got saved even though they were presented with Jesus' love and truth.